VibhuteAnjali/Accept-Finance/README.md

 ## 📄 License

-© 2025 OnlineAtWork.com — All rights reserved.
+© 2025 Accept Finance — All rights reserved.

 ## 🤝 Contributing

-This is a proprietary project for OnlineAtWork.com.
+This is a proprietary project for Accept Finance.
 For inquiries, please contact the development team.

 ---